Bayesian Mixtures Models with Repulsive and Attractive Atoms: Bayesian Hierarchical Mixture Models

-Among the steps in the algorithm, the most complex is the third, which involves the sampling of the random measure $\mutilde^\prime$ with a given Laplace transform.
-In fact, all the remaining ones can be handled either by closed form full-conditionals (depending for instance on the law of the jumps $H(\dd s)$ and the prior $f_W$) or by simple Metropolis-Hastings steps.
-To sample $\mutilde^\prime$, first sample its support points $\Phi^\prime = \sum_{j \geq 1} \delta_{X^{(na)}_j}$.
-This can be done either via perfect sampling (e.g., Algorithm 11.7 in \cite{MoWaBook03}) or via a birth-death Metropolis-Hastings step (e.g., Algorithm 11.3 in \cite{MoWaBook03}).
-Then sample the corresponding jumps $S^{(na)}_j \iid f_{S_j} \propto \e^{-Us} H(\dd s)$ and the marks $W^{(na)}_j \iid f_W$.
-For instance, when $\Phi$ is a Gibbs point process with a density, the algorithm coincides with that in \cite{beraha21}, where the update of $\mutilde^\prime$ was performed using a birth-and-death Metropolis-Hastings algorithm.
-On the other hand, when considering a DPP prior, we we can use Algorithm 1 in \cite{Lav15} to obtain a perfect sample from the law of $\bm X^{(na)}$.
-We expect this choice to yield superior performance in terms of mixing.
+Among the steps in the algorithm, the most complex is the third, which involves sampling the random measure $\mutilde^\prime$ with a given Laplace transform.
+All the remaining ones can be handled either by closed-form full-conditionals (depending, for instance, on the law of the jumps $H(\dd s)$ and the prior $f_W$) or by simple Metropolis-Hastings steps, yielding a Metropolis-within-Gibbs algorithm.
+To sample $\mutilde^\prime$, we need to sample sequentially as follows: ($3.i$) the support points $\Phi^\prime = \sum_{j \geq 1} \delta_{X^{(na)}_j}$, ($3.ii$) the jumps $\{ S^{(na)}_j\}$, and ($3.iii$) the marks $W^{(na)}_j \iid f_W$, which is trivial.
+Step ($3.i$) requires simulating a point process, and we refer to the literature on this topic, e.g., via perfect sampling \citep[see Algorithm 11.7 in][]{MoWaBook03} or via a birth-death Metropolis-Hastings step \citep[see Algorithm 11.3 in][]{MoWaBook03}.
+A particular case of our Algorithm 1-6, when $\Phi$ is a Gibbs point process with a density, has been designed in \cite{beraha21}.
+Step ($3.ii$) needs to iid sample from the tilted density $f_{S_j} \propto \e^{-Us} H(\dd s) $.
+When $H(\dd s)$ is a gamma density, this is straightforward; for different $H(\dd s)$, we refer to \cite{ArDeInf19}.
+On the other hand, when considering a DPP prior, we can use Algorithm 1 in \cite{Lav15} \MBtext{(adapted from \citealp{Hough:etal:06})} to obtain a perfect sample from the law of $\bm X^{(na)}$.